TomNisbet/nqsap/docs/_docs/build-13-flags.md

 The Carry flag has several inputs that can set it.
 For arithmetic operations, it uses the carry output of the 74LS181 ALU chip.
 For shift operations, it is set by the LSB or the MSB value of the H register.
-An ever-present 74LS151 chooses from the different inputs as selected by the C0 and C1 bits from the control ROMs.
+Another of the ever-present 74LS151s chooses from the different inputs as selected by the C0 and C1 bits from the control ROMs.

 Any or all of the flags can also be loaded from the bus.
 This allows for a "pull flags"